San Sebastián de los Reyes: Transport

 San Sebastián de los Reyes also shares a railway station with the neighboring municipality of Alcobendas.
 From this station you can go to the city of Madrid and to many other places such as Getafe or Parla.

 Economy

 Major industrial companies have branches in San Sebastián de los Reyes, including IKEA, Leroy Merlin, PC City, Selther, Carrefour, Alternate, Media Markt, Telepizza, Antena 3, and many more.

 Game developer MercurySteam is based here.

 Sport

 The Jarama Circuit, located in the north of the municipality, hosted the Spanish Grand Prix and Spanish motorcycle Grand Prix between the 1960s and 1980s.

-A women's soccer team, Madrid CFF, plays in the Primera División (women) but it has not gone well for them there.
-They are from Madrid, but their stadium is in San Sebastián.
+A women's soccer team, Madrid CFF, plays in the Primera División (women).
+The club is from Madrid, but their stadium is in San Sebastián.